near/docs/docs/api/quickstart.md

 Development on the NEAR platform falls into 2 categories:
 - **Developing contracts** (we support Rust and AssemblyScript -- both are compiled to Wasm before deployment)
-- **Developing applications** that interact with contracts (we provide a JSON RPC API and JavaScript SDK wrapper)
+- **Developing applications** that interact with contracts (we provide a JSON RPC API and JavaScript library wrapper)

 To develop smart contracts, you are welcome to use one of
 - Rust (using `near-bindgen`)